Welcome to Love Topsham

-About Love Topsham and this website
+About Love Topsham and its origins

 Love Topsham was born in November 2017 when one of our community’s most fervent and energetic champions, Geoff Bowen, called a public meeting in the Pebblebed Cellar, rightly concerned at the closure of banks and the changing environment for businesses and retailers.
 Geoff, one of the most positive people that you could ever have met, believed passionately that we need to celebrate all that is good about life here, and make sure and promote our special town in every way possible.
 Sadly, Geoff is no longer with us, and our whole community misses his energy, enthusiasm and a smile that could light up a whole room.
 We would like to think that through what he started, a small part of Geoff’s immense spirit lives on through Love Topsham.

-We would further like to thank and acknowledge the invaluable contributions of the Visit Exeter Team at Exeter City Council; Anthi Kay, ceramicist; Morwenna Alldis, Communications Officer RSPB; Harry Wild, PR and communications; Rachel Gilpin, Nancy Potter house; Paul Berman; Sarah Martin, Nourish; Penny Read, Country Cheeses; Lucy Wynn, Topsham Community Association; Robert Bravo; Jose Northey, Assistant Editor Estuary Magazine; Catriona Batty and Rachel Nichols; Topsham Museum; Eliot Wright; and Rosie Hakes, event planner.
+We would further like to thank and acknowledge the invaluable contributions of the Visit Exeter Team at Exeter City Council; Anthi Kay, ceramicist; Morwenna Alldis, Communications Officer RSPB; Harry Wild, PR and communications; Rachel Gilpin, Nancy Potter House; Sarah Martin, Nourish; Penny Read, Country Cheeses; Lucy Wynn, Topsham Community Association; Robert Bravo; Jose Northey, Assistant Editor Estuary Magazine; Catriona Batty and Rachel Nichols; Topsham Museum; Eliot Wright; and Rosie Hakes, event planner.